-James Ronald McDaniels was born in Scottsville, Ky., on April 2, 1948, to James McDaniels and the former Sendy Binom.
+James Ronald McDaniels was born in Scottsville, Kentucky, on April 2, 1948, to James McDaniels and his wife, Sendy Binom McDaniels.
 His stepfather, Dickie Stovall, helped raise him.

 We feel a bit better rectifying Jim McDaniels’ chart because we are more familiar with his physical presence and personality than we were of Walter Becker’s. and have chosen 6 Libra for his Ascendant.
 We like Neptune in the first house conjunct it, because of his famous “soft” touch and that his Sun is opposite both Neptune and the Ascendant creating a T-Square at his Cancer midheaven.

 That T-Square gives him an ambitious side to his personality, and a desire to create his own destiny and as it is Trine the Moon at 11.53 Aquarius shows his innovative and very intuitive way of handling the ball.
 Another thing we find in favour of this chart, is that the Midheaven at Cancer finds it’s Lord in the Creative and Gaming House of the Fifth.

 McDaniels has a lot of planets in the House of Friends, which makes sense as basketball is a team sport and it shows how he thrived off the rivalry between teams as well as between team mates.
 Pluto is opposite almost exactly the Moon right on the Eleventh house cusp and intimates how he came alive on the court.